Pink Friday: Roman Reloaded: Composition

-Stylistically, Pink Friday: Roman Reloaded is divided by the first half's hip hop tracks and the second half's dance-pop songs.
-Minaj raps in her unhinged alter ego "Roman Zolanski" over the former tracks' hard-edged beats and mostly sings on the latter half; she returns to rapping on the album's final track "Stupid Hoe".
-Music journalist Jody Rosen delineates the album's music as comprising "'Side One' for the hip-hop headz, 'Side Two' for teenyboppers."
-Slant Magazine's Matthew Cole comments that the album is "partitioned almost exactly between a rap half and a pop half".
-Pitchfork Media's Ryan Dombal denotes the second half as tracks following "Roman Reloaded" and writes that they "range from brittle Euro-trance to milquetoast R&B to washed-out balladry."
+Stylistically, Pink Friday: Roman Reloaded is divided into two parts, the first of which focuses mainly on hip-hop tracks while the second contains dance-pop.
+Minaj raps in her alter ego "Roman Zolanski" in a number of the former's tracks over hard-edged beats and mostly sings on the latter half.
+The pop songs, categorized Pitchfork's Ryan Dombal, "range from brittle Euro-trance to milquetoast R&B to washed-out balladry".
 Music critic Kitty Empire cites the song "Pound the Alarm" as a "compromise" between the album's two stylistic halves.